bitdeli/bitdeli-docs/src/github.rst

 GitHub Integration
 ==================

-If you use only the ready-made card scripts and make only minor modifications for them, you don't need to worry about Git(Hub) - Bitdeli works perfectly fine without them.
+If you use only the ready-made card scripts and make only minor modifications, you don't need to worry about Git(Hub) - Bitdeli works perfectly fine without them.
 Otherwise, you should read on.

 We at Bitdeli love `Git <http://git-scm.com>`_ and `GitHub <https://github.com>`_.
 Bitdeli and Git is a match made in heaven: You can *collaborate*, *share* and *experiment* with analytics using the most powerful and popular distributed version control system, Git.
 Anyone in your team can immediately see and test a new version of analytics with live production data, thanks to Bitdeli.
 Moreover, your analytics becomes fully *auditable*, as any metrics can be traced back to their source.